Combined APOGEE-GALAH stellar catalogues using the Cannon: Introduction

 In this work, we use the data driven approach, the \textit{Cannon} 2 (\citealt{Ness:2015,Casey:2016}), to put the stellar parameters (T$_\mathrm{eff}$, $\log g$ and [Fe/H]) and general [$\alpha$/Fe] abundance on the same scale for the surveys, APOGEE and GALAH.
 For this, we have to select a training set composed of common stars observed in both the surveys, with high fidelity stellar labels as well as high quality spectra.
 Since both the surveys yield stellar parameters and abundances with dedicated pipelines from high resolution spectra (though in different wavelength ranges), we cannot choose either survey to be the best.
 Hence, we carry out the exercise in both ways, i.e., (i) train \textit{Cannon} model on APOGEE spectra with GALAH labels and (ii) train \textit{Cannon} model on GALAH spectra with APOGEE labels and derive stellar parameters and [$\alpha$/Fe] values for both cases.
-We also use the \textit{Cannon} to (iii) train \textit{Cannon} model on GALAH spectra with GALAH labels and (iv) \textit{Cannon} model on APOGEE spectra with APOGEE labels, so that we can combine (i) and (iii) to provide the GALAH scaled stellar parameter catalogue, and (ii) and (iv) to provide the APOGEE scaled stellar parameter catalogue.
-We use the common stars in these catalogues to compare the metallicity and [$\alpha$/Fe] distribution functions, [$\alpha$/Fe] vs [Fe/H] trends, radial and vertical metallicity gradients at different R and $|$Z$|$ locations across the Galaxy between the two surveys as well as with other previous studies.
+We also (iii) train \textit{Cannon} model on GALAH spectra with GALAH labels and (iv) \textit{Cannon} model on APOGEE spectra with APOGEE labels, so that we can combine (i) and (iii) to provide the GALAH scaled stellar parameter catalogue, and (ii) and (iv) to provide the APOGEE scaled stellar parameter catalogue.

 We describe the data used in this paper in Section \ref{sec:data}.
-In Section \ref{sec:method}, we give a brief description of the \textit{Cannon}, followed by the training set selection for APOGEE-GALAH (APOGEE spectra trained with GALAH labels) and GALAH-APOGEE (GALAH spectra with APOGEE labels) and finally the cross validation using the \textit{Cannon} prediction for each training set.
-We discuss the \textit{Cannon} results and their limitations from all APOGEE and GALAH spectra in Section \ref{sec:results}, and compare the MDF, [$\alpha$/Fe] trends, radial and vertical metallicity gradients at different R and $|$Z$|$ locations across the Galaxy with the \textit{Cannon} results.
-We summarise our results and discuss future works in Section \ref{sec:conclusions}.
+In Section \ref{sec:method}, we give a brief description of the \textit{Cannon}, followed by the training set selection, cross-validation of the \textit{Cannon} estimates compared to the input labels from the training set, testing, flagging and error estimation.
+We carry out astrophysical validation of our \textit{Cannon} estimates using open and globular cluster members in Section~\ref{sec:valid}.
+Finally, we discuss the limitations and caveats as well as notable improvements in \textit{Cannon} estimates with respect to survey pipleline estimates in Section~\ref{sec:limitations}